haileyydev/appimage-installer/README.md

 # Appimage Installer
-This is a simple appimage installer written in rust.
-It extracts appimages, copies them to the opt directory, constructs a desktop entry for them and moves the icon to the system.
+This is a command line utility written in rust for installing appimages as system wide applications for seamless integration with desktop environments.

 ## Installation

-You can install appimage installer by downloading the precompiled binary from github releases or building it yourself.
+You can install appimage installer by either downloading the precompiled binary from github releases or building it from source yourself.

 ### From Github Releases

+Follow these instructions to download and install the precompiled binary.

 1. Download the latest release: `wget https://github.com/haileyydev/appimage-installer/releases/latest/download/appimage-installer`
 2. Make it executable: `sudo chmod +x appimage-installer`